casino days

 3. Gameplay:

-• The dealer deals two cards each to the player's and banker's hands;
+• The dealer deals two cards to each player's and the banker's hands.

 • The total value of the hand is the sum of the cards, but only the last digit counts.
 For example, a 7 and an 8 make 15, so the hand’s value is 5.